elhamafzalizadeh/Sonobuoy/README.md

 ## 1-Installing Sonobuoy

-For installing gatekeeper follow these steps:
+For installing Sonobuoy follow these steps:

 ### Download the latest release